Jay Yepuri, MD

 What is hemorrhoid banding?

 Hemorrhoids are blood vessels in the lower rectal and anal areas.
 According to researchers at Harvard Medical School, the most commonly prescribed hemorrhoid treatment procedure in the United States is hemorrhoid banding (rubber band ligation).
 This procedure involves placement of a small elastic band around the base of a hemorrhoid.
-The band cuts off the blood supply to the hemorrhoid causing the hemorrhoid to dry up.
+As a result, the band cuts off the blood supply to the hemorrhoid causing the hemorrhoid to dry up.

 Hemorrhoid banding is a quick, painless and efficient non-surgical technique for the treatment of symptoms related to internal hemorrhoids.
 Jay Yepuri, MD performs this procedure, which only takes a few minutes, in his office.